psychemedia/finn-resources/src/how-oisin-named.md

 "The Dark Man of the Shi?"

-"He is niy enemy," she said.
+"He is my enemy," she said.

 "He is mine now," said Fionn.
 "Tell me your story."

 "My name is Saeve, and I am a woman of Faery," she commenced.
-"In the Shi many men gave me their love, but I gave my love to no man of my coimtry."
+"In the Shi many men gave me their love, but I gave my love to no man of my country."

 "That was not reasonable," the other chided with a blithe heart.